Tr202

 Continental vehicle gauge, with the participation of railway specialists from

-was the only British steam locomotive to serve with PKP.
+was the only British steam engine to serve with PKP.
 However, in 1961, first EU06 electric passenger locomotives,

 also built at Newton-le-Willows, arrived in Poland.
 In their license variant,